Shrewsbury Tourist Information and Visitor Guide

 You also find a huge variety of things to see and do in the surrounding Shropshire countryside.
 Try our Town Tour here or see our Attractions Listings here.

 Shrewsbury offers great hotels, bed and breakfast, self catering cottages, camping and camping sites - you will find a large selection both in the town and the surrounding area to cater for all tastes and budgets.
 More Here

 A number of major festivals and unique events are hosted each year, including the world famous Shrewsbury Flower Show.
-The town has recently started to honour our most famous "son" by organising an annual Darwin Festival and August Bank Holiday weekend is Shrewsbury Folk Festival, one of the UK's top folk events.
+The town honours our most famous "son" by organising an annual Darwin Festival and August Bank Holiday weekend is Shrewsbury Folk Festival, one of the UK's top folk events.
 More Events

 The historic centre is a shopper's heaven packed with designer shops, smart new malls and an amazing range of independent retailers.
 Add to that a lively social night life in the bars and clubs, and a rich choice of cafes and restaurants.
 More Here